cnnrrss/ten-x-coder/frameworks/aws/Redshift.md

 **Short Query Acceleration (SQA)**: prioritizes selected short-running queries ahead of longer-running queries in a dedicated space.
 - If you enable SQA, you can reduce or eliminate WLM queues that are dedicated to running short queries.

+### Time Seres Tables

+- Organize data as a sequenbce of time-series tables for a fixed retention period and create a `UNION ALL` view to mask the fact that data is stored in multi tables
+- In the sequence, each table should be identical but contain data for different time ranges
+- Use `DROP TABLE` instead of running a large-scale `DELETE` and a subsequent `VACUUM` process to reclaim space.

 ### Tuning